-Wipe up detergent, bleach, and other spills

-with a soft, damp cloth or sponge as they occur.
+Wipe up detergent, bleach, and other spills with a soft damp cloth or with a soft, damp cloth or sponge as they occur.
 Occasionally wipe the outside of the washer to keep it looking like new.

 Do not put sharp or metal objects in your